Jasper High School (Indiana): Athletics

-Eight Jasper High School athletic teams have won Indiana High School Athletic Association state championships with the most recent being in 2006.
-Boys basketball captured the school's first title in 1949, winning the state's iconic single class postseason tournament.
-The Wildcats nipped Madison, 62–61, at Butler Fieldhouse in Indianapolis.
+Eight Jasper High School athletic teams have won Indiana High School Athletic Association state championships, most recently in 2006.
+Boys' basketball captured the school's first title in 1949, winning the state's iconic single class postseason tournament.
+The Wildcats beat Madison, 62–61, at Butler Fieldhouse in Indianapolis.

-The baseball team won its first of six state championships, and three in a row, in 1996 after beating Merrillville, 13–6, at Bush Stadium in Indianapolis.
-The following year, and the final of the single class system, Jasper won another championship after defeating Carmel, 10–8, at Victory Field, home of the Indianapolis Indians, Triple A affiliate of the Pittsburgh Pirates.
+The baseball team won its first of six state championships, and three in a row, in 1996, after beating Merrillville, 13–6, at Bush Stadium in Indianapolis.
+The following year, which was the final year of the single class system, Jasper won another championship after defeating Carmel, 10–8, at Victory Field, home of the Indianapolis Indians, Triple A affiliate of the Pittsburgh Pirates.
 In 1998, for the third straight year, Jasper's baseball team beat Westfield in the 3A title game, 11–2.

 The 4th baseball championship was won in 2000 when the Wildcats routed Plymouth High School, 10–3.
-In 2006 baseball team (34–1) defeated Norwell 13–12 for their 5th title.
-In 2010 the Wildcats returned to Victory Field but came up short, losing to Andrean.
-They came up short their next three trips to State – in 2013 losing to Norwell, in 2015 falling to Andrean, and in 2017 dropping to South Bend St. Joseph.
-In 2021 the Wildcats went 31–2 en route to their 6th State title, beating Fishers 3–1.
-Most recently, on June 20, 2025, Jasper once again faced Andrean which for the third time thwarted the Wildcats and its bid for a 7th State championship, losing 4–3.
+In 2006, the baseball team (34–1) defeated Norwell 13–12 for their 5th title.
+In 2010, the Wildcats returned to Victory Field but came up short, losing to Andrean.
+They came up short on their next three trips to State – in 2013 losing to Norwell, in 2015 losing to Andrean, and in 2017 losing to South Bend St. Joseph.
+In 2021, the Wildcats went 31–2 en route to their 6th state title, beating Fishers 3–1.
+Most recently, on June 20, 2025, Jasper once again faced Andrean, which for the third time thwarted the Wildcats and their bid for a 7th state championship; JHS lost 4–3.

-In 1999, the boys tennis team returned from North Central High School with a state title after knocking off Center Grove by a team score of 3–2.
+In 1999, the boys' tennis team returned from North Central High School with a state title after beating Center Grove by a team score of 3–2.

 In 2001, the football team won its first state championship after beating Delta, 35–20, in the old RCA Dome in Indianapolis.